zeling595/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extension**
-*1a.
+1a.
 Start date and/or end date is in invalid format.
 	1a1: ConciergeBook throws error message.
 	Use case resumes at step 1.

-*1b.
+1b.
 End date is earlier than start date.
 	1b1: ConciergeBook throws error message.
 	Use case resumes at step 1.

-*1c.
+1c.
 Room type is in invalid.
 	1c1: ConciergeBook throws error message.
 	Use case resumes at step 1.

 **Use case `UC05`: Check in a person**
-Preconditions: Person exists in the database.

 **MSS**

+1. User finds person.
-1. User inputs the person’s name, phone number, room Id, start date and end date.
+2. User inputs the person’s name, phone number, room Id, start date and end date.
-2. ConciergeBook searches the person in the database.
+3. ConciergeBook searches the person in the database.
-3. ConciergeBook creates a booking for the person and the room and saves it.
+4. ConciergeBook creates a booking for the person and the room and saves it.

 Use case ends.

 **Extension**

-*1a.
+1a.
+Person cannot be found.
+    1a1: User <ins>creates a profile for the person (UC01)</ins>.

+2a.
 User inputs invalid phone number.
-    1a1: ConciergeBook throws error message.
+    2a1: ConciergeBook throws error message.
 	Use case resumes at step 1.

-*1b.
+2b.
 User inputs name and phone number that do not exist in the database.
-	1b1: ConciergeBook throws error message.
+	2b1: ConciergeBook throws error message.
 	Use case resumes at step 1.

-*1c.
+2c.
 User inputs invalid roomId.
-	1c1: ConciergeBook throws error message.
+	2c1: ConciergeBook throws error message.
 	Use case resumes at step 1.

-*1d.
+2d.
 User inputs invalid start date and/or end date.
-	1d1: ConciergeBook throws error message.
+	2d1: ConciergeBook throws error message.
 	Use case resumes at step 1.

-*1e.
+2e.
 End date is earlier than start date.
-	1e1: ConciergeBook throws error message.
+	2e1: ConciergeBook throws error message.
 	Use case resumes at step 1.

 **Use case: `UC06` - List bookings**